 Better songs were to follow.
 Both Gimme Some Lovin’ and I’m a Man were much more deserving of number 1 status, and they started to make progress in the US.
 In 1966 the group had also starred in their own film.
-The Ghost Goes Gear, also starring Nicholas Parsons, saw the Spencer Davis Group staying in the haunted childhood home of their manager.
-This sounds awfully amazing but seems to have been lost in the mist of time sadly.
+The Ghost Goes Gear, also starring Nicholas Parsons, saw The Spencer Davis Group staying in the haunted childhood home of their manager.
+This sounds awfully amazing but seems to have been lost in the mists of time sadly.

 In 1967 Steve and Muff Winwood decided to leave the band.
 Steve formed Traffic, adopting a more psychedelic sound and co-writing the excellent Paper Sun and Hole in My Shoe (later recorded by Neil from The Young Ones).
 He also played the organ on Voodoo Chile on The Jimi Hendrix Experience’s Electric Ladyland (1968), before forming the short-lived supergroup Blind Faith with his pal Eric Clapton, Ginger Baker and Ric Grech.
 His singing on the haunting Can’t Find My Way Home is particularly beautiful.

 His brother, Muff, went to work as an A&R man for Island Records, before becoming an executive for CBS Records.
 He produced Sparks’ hit This Town Ain’t Big Enough for Both of Us and was also responsible for signing several big names, including Prefab Sprout, Shakin’ Stevens and Sade.

 The Spencer Davis Group soldiered on without the Winwoods, and actually briefly worked alongside Traffic on the soundtrack to Here We Go Round the Mulberry Bush.
 After several line-up changes, with Davis the only original member left, they split in 1969.
 They reformed several times over, and confusingly still exist in two different formations, one in Europe and one in the US, until Davis died while being treated for pneumonia in hospital in 2020, aged 81.

 Producer: Chris Blackwell